Agriculture investment

 We manage agriculture investments to achieve key priorities of our sustainability and responsible investing program, sustainably managing the resources entrusted to us and supporting climate change mitigation across our farmland.

-3 Data is as of December 31, 2024.
-Certification is by Leading Harvest and is based on an annual assessment of the conformation to the Farmland Management Standard.
+2 Date is as of September 30, 2025.
+3 Certification as of June 2023 for US and Australia, and September 2025 for Canada, by Leading Harvest and is based on an annual assessment of conformance to the Farmland Management Standard.
 Most current data shown.
-Please see https://www.leadingharvest.org.
+Please see https://www.leadingharvest.org/certificationdocuments for further information.

 Click here to read our recent annual sustainability and responsible investing report, which includes our performance against metrics aligned with each of our five key sustainability and responsible investing priorities as well as other external standards, such as the Global Impact Investing Network (GIIN), the Sustainable Development Goals (SDGs), and third-party certification system objectives.